borzunov/remoteink/README.md

 ### Features

 You can:
-* Connect a reader to a computer using Wi-Fi or USB
+* Connect a reader to a computer using Wi-Fi or USB (if supported by your device)
 * Configure connection parameters in UI on the reader
 * Change the reader's screen orientation (portrait or landscape)
 * Select which part of the monitor is visible or zoom it